Born: around 1790

 Family relationship: Son of Hannah and Dick; brother of Dick, Wilson, Spotswood, Jesse, Charles, a sister (name unknown) and two other brothers (names unknown)

 Nelson was born enslaved to Charlottesville resident Peter Marks, who purchased property from James Monroe in 1790 and mortgaged 33 individuals as part of the agreement.
-Nelson’s mother Hannah was purchased as a cook for the Monroes in 1796, along with Nelson and several of her other sons.
+Nelson’s mother Hannah was purchased as a cook for the Monroes in 1796, along with Nelson and her two other young sons.
+The older sons, Spotswood and Charles, were also purchased by Monroe, either at this time, or later.
+Jesse, a sixth son, was already at Highland with overseer Hogg, in plantation operation before the Monroes took up residence.
 Nelson was described as a blacksmith in an 1825 mortgage.
 He was sold locally between late 1827 and early 1828.
 This local sale meant that Nelson was not part of the group sale from Highland to the Florida territory in 1828.

 James Monroe to Joseph Jones